Skip to main content

 Ebbinghaus (1885) established the forgetting curve and demonstrated that spaced review sessions produced dramatically better retention than massed (crammed) study.
 His self-experiments were the foundation for over a century of memory research.

 Karpicke and Bauernschmidt (2011) showed that the combination of retrieval practice and spacing was particularly powerful.
 Students who tested themselves at spaced intervals remembered significantly more than those who used other study strategies, even when total study time was equal.
-The effort of recalling information — that slight struggle when you cannot quite remember — is precisely what makes the memory stronger.
+The effort of recalling information — that slight struggle when you can’t quite remember — is precisely what makes the memory stronger.

 Why Cramming Feels Like It Works (But Doesn’t)

-Here is the uncomfortable truth about cramming: it creates an illusion of competence.
+Here’s the uncomfortable truth about cramming: it creates an illusion of competence.
 When you re-read your notes five times the night before, the material feels familiar.
 You recognise the words, the diagrams, the formulas.
 Your brain tells you that you know this.

-But recognition is not the same as recall.
-In the exam, you are not asked to recognise information — you are asked to produce it.
-You need to write down definitions, explain processes, solve problems, and construct arguments from memory.
-That requires a fundamentally different kind of knowledge, and it is the kind that cramming does not build.
+But recognition isn’t recall.
+In the exam, you’re not asked to recognise information — you’re asked to produce it.
+Write down definitions.
+Explain processes.
+Solve problems.
+Construct arguments from memory.
+That requires a fundamentally different kind of knowledge, and cramming doesn’t build it.

 How to Implement Spaced Repetition in Your Revision